edgamat/edgamat.github.io/_drafts/The-Books-I-Read-In-2020.md

 **The Vegetable Gardener's Bible**, Edward C. Smith 2009
 This book was hard to find for awhile so I decided to get a copy when I found one on sale.
 It was a nice complement to the books from Steve Solomon.
 While the author's experience is gardening in the northern regions of the country, I found a lot of the material applicable and useful to my context.

+**The Sword of Shannara**, Terry Brooks 1977
+My wife recommended this to me and I enjoyed it a lot.
+An adventure through a fantastical world of elves, trolls and magic.
+While some reviewers compared it unfavorably to "The Lord of the Rings", I found it to be very entertaining and didn't care that there were a few similarities.

 **The Bourne Identity**, Robert Ludlum 1980
 I loved the Bourne movies staring Matt Damon and after many years or saying I would, I actually read the novel the first film is based on.
+The story was significantly different from the film, but I found it to be a great spy story.
+The human side of a spy who has lost his memory.
+How would any of us react?
+Hopefully we all don't have killers trying to hunt us down if we can't remember who we are. :-)